humansconf/humansconf.org/index.md

 ## You Got This

-Humansconf is part of [You Got This](https://yougotthis.io), a network of community conferences on the non-technical 'core' skills needed for a happy, healthy work life.
+#humansconf is part of [You Got This](https://yougotthis.io), a network of community conferences on the non-technical 'core' skills needed for a happy, healthy work life.

 ## Newsletter